 - 1. At least every six months, each chapter 7 trustee must submit to the United States Trustee an interim report for each case that is either expected to be or declared to be an asset case by the trustee, for each case in which the trustee has received funds of the estate, and for each case in which a no-asset report has not been filed and 60 days have passed since the initial examination of the debtor at the § 341(a) meeting. - 2.
 The interim report consists of the Form 3, which is a summary listing of all pending asset cases, a Form 1 for each listed case, and a Form 2 for each case with an estate bank account.
 However, Form 1 and Form 2 do not need to be submitted if 1) a final account (TDR) was filed for an asset case during the current or prior reporting period, 2) a final report was filed for an asset case that was converted, dismissed, or reassigned during the current reporting period, or 3) a no-asset report (NDR) was filed for the case during the current reporting period.
 Such cases need only be listed on Form 3. - 3.
-If a final report (TFR) was filed for an asset case that was not converted, dismissed or reassigned during the period, Form 1 and Form 2 should continue to be submitted for the current and future reporting periods until the final account (TDR) is filed. - 4.
-If the final account (TDR) or no-asset report (NDR) was approved by the United States Trustee, or a case was converted, dismissed, or reassigned, during the current reporting period, the case is to be listed on Form 3 for that reporting period, but omitted from Form 3 for future reporting periods.
+If a final report (TFR) was filed for an asset case that was not converted, dismissed or reassigned during the period, Form 1 and Form 2 should continue to be submitted for the current and future reporting periods until the TDR is filed.
+The United States Trustee will continue to monitor activity in the case after the TFR has been filed. - 4.
+In summary, in each of the following instances, a case is to be listed on the Form 3 for the current reporting period and omitted from future reporting periods.
+Form 1 and Form 2 (if any) are not required to be submitted. - a) A TDR is submitted to the United States Trustee during the current reporting period.